-It’s a good opportunity to meet up with friends and make a concentrated effort on your current project, or get help and suggestions from others, or just relax and chat while you sew.
+UFO (unfinished object) is a good opportunity to work from 9am to 4pm without interruptions on your project/projects or get help, suggestions from others or just relax & chat while you sew.

 Quilters & Patchworkers of Otago make quilts for give away to individuals and community groups that need the extra comfort a quilt can give.
 We give away approximately 60-80 quilts a year.
 While most of these quilts are given to organisations which give them to needy families in their care some are also given to charities for fundraising raffles.

 We receive lovely letters back from the recipients many of whom receive a quilt often at a time when they are feeling at their most vulnerable.